 Article

-Night Feeds
+Understanding Night Feeds

-If your baby is born with higher needs than most babies, for instance if your baby is born prem, is ill or failing to thrive, you will be advised to wake your baby at night.
+If your baby is born with higher needs than most babies, for instance, if your baby is born prem, is ill or failing to thrive, you will be advised to wake your baby at night.
 In these circumstances, you may be told to wake your baby three hourly at night or to wake your baby at specific times.
 This is the only circumstance when babies should be woken at night.

 You can expect your newborn to wake 4 hours after falling asleep for a feed and then three hours thereafter until morning.
-If your newborn does sleep for longer stretches, it is absolutely fine to leave them to wake on their own.
+If your newborn sleeps for longer stretches, it is absolutely fine to leave them to wake on their own.
+Some babies sleep through as early as 6 weeks and this is fabulous!
+There’s no need to worry that they’re stretching too long without a feed.

-Many babies regress in their night wakings as they approach 4 months.
-If your little one was stretching to the early hours before needing a feed and suddenly picks up the 11pm feed again and is generally hungry, it may be that they are not fully satisfied nutritionally.
-Initially reintroduce the feed they are waking for.
+Many babies regress in their night waking as they approach 4 months.
+If your baby was stretching to the early hours before needing a feed but suddenly picks up the midnight feed again, it may be that they are not fully satisfied nutritionally.
+Reintroduce the late night feed they are waking for but if the night waking persists and your baby is hungrier during the day too, it may be time for solids.

 If your baby over 6 months of age still wakes for feeds frequently at night: